CKs-Technology-News/PrivacyTools/README.md

     - [Aurora Droid](https://auroraoss.com/download/#aurora-droid) –  An open-source alternative Google Play Store front end client with privacy and modern design in mind.
     - [Foxy Droid](https://github.com/kitsunyan/foxy-droid) – Unofficial F-Droid client in the style of the classic one.
     - [G-Droid](https://gitlab.com/gdroid/gdroidclient/) – A front-end client for the F-Droid app-repository.
     - [Neo Store based on Foxy-Droid](https://github.com/NeoApplications/Neo-Store) – F-Droid client with Material UI.
-It replaces Droid-ify once its final.
-Droidify got rebranded to Neo Store so it will be Neo Store from now on.
+It replaces Droid-ify once its final basically Droidify got rebranded to Neo Store so it will be Neo Store from now on.
 - [FossDroid](https://fossdroid.com/) – Promote free and open source apps on the Android platform: newest, trendiest and the most popular ones.
 - [Raccoon](https://raccoon.onyxbits.de) – Open source Google Play desktop client and APK downloader for downloading Android apps on Windows, Mac OS and Linux PCs.
 - [Kali Nethunter Store](https://store.nethunter.com) – For pen-testing apps only.